Topics on this page

 This could be for any of the following reasons:

-The value in your service's active directory could be an invalid format for timezone or locale.
+• The value in your service's active directory could be an invalid format for timezone or locale.
 See the attributes claims guide for more information.

-If you have multiple accounts with the same identity provider configuration and you provided mappings for one configuration but not the other then Cloud One will not know which one to use.
+• If you have multiple accounts with the same identity provider configuration and you provided mappings for one configuration but not the other then Trend Cloud One will not know which one to use.
 Please ensure mappings are filled out across all identity provider configurations.

-Error: not_a_saml_app
+Error not_a_saml_app

 This is specific to Google SSO.
 If you just enabled your app and are trying to login, you need to log out and clear your cache.
 Then log back in as the user that you are testing with.
 If you continue to get this error then you may need to wait a few minutes for Google to associate with your new application.

-There was an error while creating an Identity Provider configuration
+Error while creating an Identity Provider configuration

-You cannot upload metadata with the same Entity ID
+You cannot upload metadata with the same Entity ID as a previously uploaded metadata file.

 Browser developer console

 Your browser’s developer console can contain additional information that may be useful to include when filing a support case.
-Open the console and then open the “Network’ tab.
-Keep the Network
+Open the console, and then open the Network tab.
+Keep it open and retry any previously failed operation.
+Then view the response to any failed request for further information.
+You can load this information by pressing F12 on your keyboard while inside your browser.